-- ➤ Register now for the SAT Reasoning and SAT Subject Tests you plan to take.
+- ➤ Register now for the SAT Reasoning and SAT you plan to take.
 The first time you register to take the SAT Reasoning Test is the only time you will need to complete the Student Descriptive Questionnaire.
 Your responses will be matched with colleges seeking students with your profile, and those colleges will place you on their mailing lists.
 For the purposes of the questionnaire you may estimate your grade point average.
-You can also estimate class rank, as Huntington High School does not rank students.
-You will need the Huntington High School Code in order to register 332490.
-It is a good idea to pay the extra fee and order the SAT Reasoning Question and Answer Service so you can see your test after it is scored. - ➤ Each time you request to send either an SAT Reasoning or SAT Subject Test score(s) to a particular college, you have the right to withhold any scores that you do not want sent (score choice).
-This score reporting feature is effective for the class of 2010 and beyond. - Register now for the ACTs you plan to take.
+You will need the Huntington High School Code in order to register-332490.
+It is a good idea to pay the extra fee and order the SAT Reasoning Question and Answer Service so you can see your test after it is scored. - ➤ Each time you request to send score(s) to a particular college, you have the right to withhold any scores that you do not want sent (score choice).
+This score reporting feature has been in effect for the class of 2010 and beyond. - ➤ Register now for the ACTs you plan to take.
 Again, you need to complete the High School Course/Grade information, Interest Inventory and Student Profile Section only once.
 The Huntington High School Code for the ACT is 332490.
-Again, it is a good idea to pay the extra fee for the Test Information Release so that you can see the questions and answers after the test. - ➤ If your native language is not English, consult with your counselor about taking the TOEFL (Tests of English as a Foreign Language) in March or TOESL (Tests of English as a Spoken Language). - ➤ Each time you register to take an SAT Reasoning Test, SAT Subject Test, ACT, TOEFL or TOESL, enter your name exactly the same way as on the first registration form.
-This practice should be followed on answer sheets as well. - Junior Parent College Planning Meetings begin in the College Office, and all students/parents can either download a copy of the "Appraising Myself as I Plan for the Future" packet from Family Connection/Naviance or pick up a copy from the College Office.
+Again, it is a good idea to pay the extra fee for the Test Information Release so that you can see the questions and answers after the test.

+- ➤ If your native language is not English, consult with your counselor about taking the TOEFL (Tests of English as a Foreign Language) in March or TOESL (Tests of English as a Spoken Language). - ➤ Each time you register to take an SAT Test, ACT, TOEFL or TOESL, enter your name exactly the same way as on the first registration form.
+This practice should be followed on answer sheets as well. - Junior Parent College Planning Meetings begin in the College Office, and all students/parents can either download a copy of the "Appraising Myself as I Plan for the Future" packet from Naviance or pick up a copy from the College Office.
 This packet must be completed and turned in prior to scheduling your college planning meeting.